jaydenkeh/jaydenkeh/README.md

 ## About Me
 A motivated Full Stack Developer with a background in business development, I enjoy piecing together practical and logical solutions to business problems.

-Currently in the process of transitioning my career to focus on my passion for technology and software development.

 I'm excited to leverage my expertise to create innovative solutions and bring value to development projects.

 With a strong focus on collaboration, I strive to build robust, scalable and user-friendly applications that meet the needs of clients and users.